ajithksenthil/ajithksenthil/README.md

 👨‍💻 **Professional Experience:** I lead the AI/ML Team at OpenPolitica and serve as Project Manager & Machine Learning Developer at NeuroTech@UIUC.
 My work includes developing innovative frameworks and applying AI to neuroscientific data.

 📚 **Academic Pursuits:** My passion lies in unraveling the complexities of the human mind using computational models.
-I'm currently seeking a Ph.D. position to further my research at the intersection of AI and human cognition, blending insights from neuroscience to refine AI methodologies.
+I'm currently seeking a research positions to further my research at the intersection of AI and human cognition, blending insights from neuroscience to refine AI methodologies.

 ### What I'm Currently Up To
 - 🧠 Pioneering Computational Psychodynamics at ByCog Research Group.